lee212/simpleazure/docs/azure_quickstart_templates.rst

 Template consists of key elements: metadata, parameters, resources, and dependson (dependencies) to describe resource deployments.
-Simple Azure provides Template() object functions to quickly review template details such as required parameters, template descriptions and resource information.
+Simple Azure Template() object functions offer to review these template elements and visualize dependencies.
 The available functions are:

 - [template object].metadata()
 - [template object].parameters()